Are you the owner or manager of an online dating app or website? Are you interested in promoting gay men’s health? Then this site is for you.

 - LGBTQ and health awareness days you may be interested in knowing about

-In the “Give Users Good Info” section you will find sex-ed content you can share with gay, bi, and trans men on your dating app or website.
+In the “Sexual Health Info” section you will find sex-ed content you can share with gay, bi, and trans men on your dating app or website.
 This information has been written in such a way to make it easy for you to drag-and-drop specific content into your app/website.
 However, the way this information makes it to your users is up to you.
 You may find it more suitable to link directly to our website, or to other online resources we have provided within the site.
 This content can also be customized to fit the language you use on your app or can be translated into an article for your website’s health blog.
 We value your feedback in making this information the most useful for your users.
 “Give Users Good Info” includes:

 - Sex-positive content, videos, tutorials, and links to other online resources for health information tailored to gay, bi and trans men’s needs